CRPropa/CRPropa3/doc/pages/Basic-concepts.md

 ## Basic Concepts

 ### Modular design
-The basic concept of CRPropa 3 is having all aspects of cosmic ray propagation, such as photodisintegration or the maximum trajectory length, split up into independent simulation '''Module'''s.
+The basic concept of CRPropa 3 is having all aspects of cosmic-ray propagation, such as photodisintegration or the maximum trajectory length, split up into independent simulation '''Module'''s.
 Their task is to modify a cosmic ray one after the other and in small steps.
 The propagation then consists of repeatedly looping a cosmic ray through a list of active modules ('''ModuleList''') until a module signals that the propagation is finished.
 The modules are independent in that they do not require each other and can basically be used in any combination.

-The object that contains the initial and current state on the cosmic ray particle is called '''Candidate'''.
+The object that contains the initial and current state on the cosmic-ray particle is called '''Candidate'''.
 It also contains information on the state in the previous simulation step, as well as the current redshift, the current and next (preliminary) step size, status flags (e.g. "Detected") and a record of interactions that are projected to happen to the cosmic ray particle.

 ### Parallelization/Multiprocessing
-CPRopa 3 enables shared memory multiprocessing (using OpenMP), thus the distribution of workload among several computing units ("threads"), which share the same memory.
+CPPropa 3 enables shared memory multiprocessing (using OpenMP).
+Thus, the distribution of workload among several computing units ("threads"), which share the same memory.
-Distributing the workload is trivial in cosmic ray propagation as there is no interaction between the cosmic rays.
+Distributing the workload is trivial in cosmic-ray propagation as there is no interaction between the cosmic rays.
 To propagate e.g. 20 cosmic rays with two threads, thread A could propagate the first 10, and thread B the second 10 simultaneously.